• Home

 On the other hand: “Parent flexibility was predictive of greater family cohesion, lower family discord, and greater use of constructive parenting.
 Thus, these results highlight that although parental psychological flexibility might not have served to reduce the overall stress parents faced in the early stages of the pandemic, it seemed to promote kinder and more compassionate and supportive interactions at all levels of family functioning.”

-So if you want to get through the pandemic without ripping your family apart you’ll need to loosen up.
-For that matter, if you want your relationship to stay in one piece even once the pandemic is over, you’ll need to loosen up.
+So if you want to from ripping your family apart you’ll need to loosen up.
+For that matter, if you want your relationship to stay in one piece, you’ll need to loosen up.

 Contents